5 Ways to Participate in Government: Things Every Citizen Needs to Do

 The pinnacle of participating in government is running for a public office.
 Elected officials are nearest to power corridors.

-The starting point for what you can do is running for local elections in your area.
+The starting point for what you can do is run for local elections in your area.

 While not every politician runs to win office, some contest elections just to create awareness among the voters and split the vote bank of the candidate they don't like.